To set our investment philosophy down in two sentences:

 This seems quite dense but if we unpack it a bit, it touches on three elements that form the basis of how we think about investment at NXTP: team, market opportunity, and business model.

 The team is hands-down the most important component of any investment decision we make.
 Neither a huge market opportunity nor a genius business model can compensate for a less-than-stellar team.
-So here are a few questions we look to answer for ourselves when evaluating a founding team:
+So hear are a few question we look to answer for ourselves when evaluating a founding team:

 - Do they seem smart, transparent, competent?